-In this section, we’ll cover the three main types of lines to know for the GRE:
+In this section, you’ll cover the three main types of lines to know for the GRE:

 Parallel lines have the same slope, and they never intersect.

-It’s likely that you’ll need to apply the concepts of parallel and perpendicular lines in relation to transversals.
+You’ll often apply parallel and perpendicular line facts using transversals.
 A transversal is a line that cuts through two or more other lines.

 When a transversal cuts through a line, it creates equal opposite angles.